chromium/chromium/docs/enterprise/policy_pref_mapping_test.md

 ## Test format

-### policy_test_cases.json
+### PolicyTestCases

 The test cases per policy are defined in [//components/policy/test/data/pref_mapping/[PolicyName].json](https://cs.chromium.org/chromium/src/components/policy/test/data/)
 (for iOS, see separate [//ios/chrome/test/data/policy/pref_mapping/[PolicyName].json](https://cs.chromium.org/chromium/src/ios/chrome/test/data/policy/pref_mapping)).

-These files are JSON files with the policy name as key and a `PolicyTestCase` (see below) as value).
+These files are JSON files with a list of `PolicyTestCase`s (see below) as value).
 Each policy must have at least one meaningful test case per supported operating system (see `reason_for_missing_test` to bypass), otherwise the coverage browser test `PolicyPrefsTestCoverageTest.AllPoliciesHaveATestCase` or the `CheckPolicyTestCases` presubmit check will fail.

-In case you want to add multiple `PolicyTestCase`s for a single policy (e.g. different tests for different operating systems), you can add more keys with the policy name and a custom name/comment like so `PolicyName.InsertTestNameOrCommentHere`.
+If your policy to pref mapping is the same on all platforms, you would typically have one `PolicyTestCase`.
+Otherwise, you would have one `PolicyTestCase` per group of platforms where it differs.

 Since the JSON format does not allow comments, you can use the `note` field anywhere to add further documentation.